Cooking with Mamma C

 • In a large mixing bowl, add one block of cream cheese and beat it until creamy.
 Continue adding one block of cream cheese at a time and beating well, scraping the bowl as needed.
 There must not be any lumps in your batter.
 Add the eggs one at a time, mixing after each addition on low.
 Add the remaining ingredients one at a time, mixing to combine after each addition.
 When all ingredients have been added, beat on high (or as high as you can without splashing) for seven minutes.

 • Leave the cheesecake in the springform pan and let it finish cooling on a wire rack.
-Refrigerate it uncovered the first night if you can, unless you have strong odors in your fridge from onions or something.
+Refrigerate it overnight before slicing it.
+Leave it uncovered the first night if you can, unless you have strong odors in your fridge from onions or something.
 (See notes.)

 • To slice, remove the outer circle of the pan and dip a knife in warm water to make the cuts, wiping the knife clean after each slice.
 (Keep the bottom of the pan under the cheesecake.
 You can even place the cheesecake with the bottom portion of the pan on a cake stand.)